farscapian/lnplay.live/README.md

 |C|32|OPTIONAL|
 |D|64|OPTIONAL|

 For the MVP, the backend will CALCULATE the expiration date of the deployment based on the AMOUNT_PAID (REQUIRED).
 Invoices associated with a particular BOLT12 Product SKU determines the CLN_COUNT (and thus VM sizing).
 These BOLT12 offers get embedded into the front-end during build time and are used internally only (i.e., the user never sees the BOLT12 offer).
-They are used to fetch BOLT11 invoices (via [`fetchinvoice`](https://docs.corelightning.org/reference/lightning-fetchinvoice)) from the backend CLN node, which are then shown to the user at checkout.
+These Product Offers are used to fetch BOLT11 invoices using [`fetchinvoice`](https://docs.corelightning.org/reference/lightning-fetchinvoice)) from the backend CLN node, which are then shown to the user during checkout.
+The `[quantity]` field SHOULD be used to used to represent number of hours the instance should be running (MINIMUM 3 hours).
+Product customizations (OPTIONAL FOR MVP) may be passed to the provisioning script using the [payer_note] field in the transaction.

 # lnplay-frontend